 First of all an explanation for testing that I did.
 I wanted to test some basic things, like brightness, rated power, durability, and overall looks.

-I did not had a lumen output meter so my comments about brightness are subjective and I offer them as they are.
+I did not have a lumen output meter so my comments about brightness are subjective and I offer them as they are.

-For power measuring I used Floureon Power Meter Energy Monitor, and piece of power cord with E 27 screw base.
+For power measuring, I used Floureon Power Meter Energy Monitor and a piece of power cord with an E 27 screw base.

-Idea was to compare some manufacturers, to get some idea about best buy products, and at the end to came up with some useful advice.
+Idea was to compare some manufacturers, to get some idea about best buy products, and at the end to come up with some useful advice.

 Here is my friend Snakesign`s addition to give some clarity and avoid misguidance :